SpartnerNL/laravel-excel-docs/3.1/architecture/objects.md

 These objects encapsulate the entire export or import process.
 The idea behind it is that you can neatly use these objects in controllers, services, jobs, event listeners or commands.
-In all of theses cases the entire logic of how the export/import needs to happen, is kept within this object.
+In all of theses cases, the entire logic of how the export/import needs to happen is kept within this object.

 ## Data transfer object